clseitz/Psi46testDesy/README.md

 Prerequisites:
 --------------

-The FTDI D2XX drivers for USB are needed.
-If not yet installed, download them from
+The FTDI D2XX USB driver is needed, available at

     http://www.ftdichip.com/Drivers/D2XX.htm

 and follow the instructions in the ReadMe file there.
-You only need to install the shared library.
-No need for the examples.
+You only need to install the shared library libftd2xx.so

 ROOT is required as $(ROOTSYS)/bin/root-config